Introduction to Pages

 To utilize a template from FlutterFlow, follow these steps:

-You can quickly create a page using FlutterFlow AI by describing what you want in natural language.
-The AI uses your description or visual reference, along with your project context, to build the page with relevant widgets.
+You can quickly create a page with FlutterFlow Designer by describing what you want in natural language.
+Designer uses your description along with your project context, to build the page with relevant widgets.
 This is especially helpful when you're starting from scratch or prototyping ideas rapidly.

 Import from Figma Frame

-You can also quickly turn your Figma designs into functional pages in FlutterFlow.
-By providing a Figma Frame URL, FlutterFlow AI will analyze the design and automatically generate UI layouts that closely match your mockup.
+You can quickly turn your Figma designs into functional FlutterFlow pages using Import from Figma.
+Simply provide a Figma Frame URL, and FlutterFlow AI will analyze the design and generate a UI layout that closely matches your mockup.

-A preview of the frame you are importing will appear.
-To finalize the import, click Send again.
+FlutterFlow will display a preview of the selected frame.
+Review the preview, then click Generate to create the page.
 Once completed, the page will appear in the AI Generation History, where you can preview and add it to your project.

-Currently, we don't support importing SVG elements from Figma frames.
+Currently, FlutterFlow doesn't support importing SVG elements from Figma frames.
 However, you can manually add the SVGs directly to your project assets after generation is complete, or replace them in Figma with supported image formats like PNG or JPEG.